grafana/helm-charts/INTERNAL.md

 The `GPG_KEY_BASE64` is a base64 encoded GPG key.
 It expires on 2023-03-30.

-Grafana Labs employees may access the private key using from the company 1password.
+Grafana Labs employees may access the private key using the company 1password.

 Grafana Labs employees can extend the expiry of the private key using the `gpg` command line tool.